dy/piezo/README.md

 ## Motivation

+_Melo_ is personal take on what would smooth language look like.
+It has narrow focus by design - audio processing & DSP, mainly to give advantage over JS / Web Audio in terms of performance & memory.

-_Web Audio API_ has unpredictable pauses, glitches and so on, so <q>audio is better handled in WASM worklet</q> ([@stagas](https://github.com/stagas)).<br/>
-Audio processing in general has no cross-platform solution, various environments deal with audio differently, some don't have audio processing at all.<br/>
+_Web Audio API_ is unreliable - it has unpredictable pauses, glitches and so on, so <q>audio is better handled in WASM worklet</q> ([@stagas](https://github.com/stagas)).
+Besides that, audio processing in general has no cross-platform solution, various environments deal with audio differently, some don't have audio processing at all.
+Good old audio code gets dated, in 20 years most of the soft is unable to run.

-_mel_ is personal take on what would no-bs language would look like.
+So _melo_ attempts to fill that gap, trying to provide a standard foundation layer.
-It compiles to WASM to enable it for browsers, [audio worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) and any other env with wasm.<br/>
+It compiles to WASM to enable it for browsers, [audio/worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) and any envs with WASM support.
+In the future it aims at GL and JS as compile targets.

 <!--
 ### Principles

-* _Expressive_: common familiar expressions syntax, useful language patterns like range clamping, group operations etc.
+* _0 entry_: common syntax, intuitive patterns, simplicity.
-* _No-keywords_: word means variable, symbol means operator.
-Allows truly i18l code.
+* _No keywords_: word means variable, symbol means operator - allows truly i18l code.
+* _No types_: type is defined by operator – better focus on logic rather than language.
+* _Space-agnostic_: spaces/newlines (excluding comments) can be safely removed or added, eg. for compression or prettifying.
 * _Case-agnostic_: changing case doesn't break code: URL-safe.
 Typo-proof, eg. no `sampleRate` vs `samplerate` mistake.
-* _Space-agnostic_: spaces/newlines (excluding comments) can be safely removed or added, eg. for compression or prettifying.
-* _No types_: type is internal feature defined by operator.
-Focus on processing logic rather than language.
 * _0 runtime_: statically analyzable, no OOP, no structures, no lamda functions, no dynamic scopes.
 * _Explicit_: no implicit globals, no import-alls, no file conventions (like package.json).
 * _Low-level_: no fancy features beyond math and buffers.